Contact Us

 What is Spouse Level Premium Term?

 Standard term life policies often have rates that increase as you age, but Spouse LPT Plans don’t have that.
-Our rates stay the same throughout the 10- or 20-year term that you select, allowing you to have a steady financial plan in place.
+Our rates stay the same throughout the 10- or 20-year term that you select, helping you to have a steady financial plan in place.
 And coverage is yours to keep as long as you remain a member.

 Professional female CPA looks out office hi-rise window Professional female CPA looks out office hi-rise window